 Determining Whether to Reassess

-Changing title to real property (land, buildings, vineyards, etc.) can have important impacts on future property taxes, because under Proposition 13, the manner of holding title can impact whether or not a reassessment is required when certain ownership changes occur.
+Changing title to real property (land, buildings, vineyards, etc.) can have important impacts on future property taxes since under Proposition 13 the manner of holding title can impact whether or not a reassessment is required when certain ownership changes occur.
 Some of the most complex change of ownership rules apply to partnerships, corporations and other legal entities (other than revocable and irrevocable trusts) which are becoming more popular as attorneys and financial advisors suggest the use of limited liability entities for estate planning purposes.

-Change in control applies to partnerships that originally take title to property (as opposed to individuals deeding the property into a partnership).
-If a partnership with three equal partners takes title to property and one of the partners later buys another partner's share to gain 2/3 of the partnership, there is a 100% reassessment of the property, because one person (or entity) gained control (more than 50%) of the entity.
+Change in control applies to partnerships which originally take title to property (as opposed to individuals deeding the property into a partnership).
+If a partnership with three equal partners takes title to property and one of the partners later buys another partner’s share to gain 2/3 of the partnership, there is a 100% reassessment of the property since one person (or entity) gained control (more than 50%) of the entity.
 If the partners had held the land as individuals, there would only have been a 33 1/3% reassessment when one individual bought out another individual.

 Finally, legal entities are neither “parents” nor “children” and thus cannot qualify for the parent-to-child exclusion from reassessment without recording transitional deeds into and out of the legal entity.
 For family owned property, this can be a real problem if a legal entity is being considered for estate or long-term management issues.
 Always consult your professional advisors or have them call our office if there are questions on these complicated issues.

 Should you have any questions please contact Napa County Assessor-Recorder-County Clerk John Tuteur at 707.253.4459 or by e-mail [email protected] More articles can be found at https://www.countyofnapa.org/149/Assessor